redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

 ### RDI on your own VMs

-For this deployment, you must provide 2 VMs.
+For this deployment, you must provide two VMs.
 The collector and stream processor are active on one VM while the other is a standby to provide high availability.
 The operators run on both VMs and use an algorithm to decide which is the active one (the "leader").
 Both the active VM and the standby need access to the authentication secrets that RDI uses to encrypt network